-This guide assumes you have a hyper-visor and VMs and/or physical boxes to support this setup.
-This guide uses fresh install of Server 2016 fully patched up for reference.
+This guide assumes you have a hypervisor and VMs and/or physical boxes to support setup.
+This guide uses a fresh install of Server 2016.

 Install the following roles by opening up server manager and enabling the following:

 The hope is that you control DHCP addresses and DNS all within a single domain controller.
 Lookup fail-over for these services if you wish to have more than one after completing the guide.

 Upon installing you will be prompted to reboot the server.
 At this point do so and continue using the following: